khutchins/menutee/README.md

 ### Limitations

 * Does not easily support a combination of horizontal and vertical layouts.
 If you want to have two buttons next to each other in a vertical menu, it's probably possible if you set the navigation directions directly, but it may be easier to implement the menu directly at that point.
-* Doesn't support animations.
-It's possible (maybe even straightforward) to add this, but I haven't gotten the motivation to do it in a robust way.
+* Doesn't have full animation support.
+Simple slides in and out and transitions between menus are possible, but it's not supported in a robust way.

 ## Installation